How to Earn More Interest on Your Savings In 2023

 Brokerage Accounts

-Most online brokerages require that you open what amounts to a staging account from which you can make investments in mutual funds, the stock market, and bonds.
+Most online brokerages require you to open what amounts to a staging account from which you can invest in mutual funds, the stock market, and bonds.
 Like bank savings accounts, these usually earn a competitive rate of return.
-Furthermore, such cash balances’ SIPC protection makes them as safe as FDIC-insured bank savings products.
+Furthermore, the SIPC protection of such cash balances makes them as safe as FDIC-insured bank savings products.

-Some banks (like Bank of America) own brokerages and make it easy to move money between the bank’s savings and brokerage investment accounts.
+Some banks (like Bank of America) own brokerages, making it easy to move money between their savings and brokerage investment accounts.

 Credit Unions

 Credit union savings accounts are practically indistinguishable from those a bank offers.
-Like the FDIC, the NCUA offers federal insurance (up to $250,000), making a credit union as safe as a bank.
+Like the FDIC, the NCUA provides federal insurance (up to $250,000), making a credit union as safe as a bank.
 Compare their interest rates online.
-You may find that their rates are as good as, if not higher, than those offered by banks.
+You may find that their rates are as reasonable as, if not higher than, those banks offer.

 Fintech Options

-PayPal started it several years ago when they were part of eBay.
+PayPal started several years ago when it was part of eBay.
 Customers parked their eBay money there, and PayPal offered competitive interest rates on those deposits.
-There wasn’t any protection, though, other than PayPal’s good name.
+There wasn’t any protection other than PayPal’s good name.

-Other companies have since entered this space, some in cooperation with existing banks and credit unions and some (like Acorns and Stash) on their own.
+Other companies have since entered this space, some cooperating with existing banks and credit unions and others independently (like Acorns and Stash).
 The bottom line is they often offer higher interest than you can earn at your local bank.
-Those teaming up with existing banks or credit unions offer the usual FDIC/NCUA insurance, which is a sizable advantage.
+Those teaming up with existing banks or credit unions provide the usual FDIC/NCUA insurance, which is a sizable advantage.